 They're calling the Pope the most popular man in the world.

-I mean, the Pope's the vicar of Christ, he's a Catholic, Obama Church of Christ, Christian, and so forth, especially after the Trump boondoggle, supposedly that's not this made the order, isn't it?
+He's a Catholic, Obama, Church of Christ, Christian, and so forth, especially after the Trump boondoggle.

-Obama and Ilpapa.
+Obama and Il Papa.

 So that is true about the embargo.

-They're going to try to expand and get rid of the embargo using the Pope to do it.
+They're going to try to expand and get rid of the embargo.

-A gay marriage advocate priest.
+A transvestite, a pro-abortion nun, a gay marriage advocate priest.

 I don't know, Bruce Jenner.

-Bruce Jenner won't be there.
+No, no, no, no, Bruce Jenner will be there.

 Caitlin Jenner.